schierlm/BibleMultiConverter/README.md

 another converter tool is more appropriate for your needs.
 As soon as either the input or the output format is of first category, this converter probably outperforms other converters easily.

+In addition, some Bible formats have very sophisticated formatting features (which are not used by most of the available modules), like several paragraph styles or even list and tables.
+All these formats get reduced to the bare minimum: paragraph breaks as well as line breaks with and without indentation.

 Reporting exporter bugs